katepatch/Accessibility-Quiz/README.md

 # Accessibility Quiz

-An HTML and CSS project I worked on to show case Accessibility on web page
+An HTML and CSS project I worked on to show case Accessibility skills on web page

 ## Preview